data-preservation-programs/singularity/docs/cli-reference/datasource/add/drive.md

       If you do use this flag for syncing (not recommended) then you will need to use --ignore size also.

+   --drive-v2-download-min-size
+      If Object's are greater, use drive v2 API to download.

+   --drive-client-secret
+      OAuth Client Secret.

+      Leave blank normally.

+   --drive-auth-url
+      Auth server URL.

+      Leave blank to use the provider defaults.

+   --drive-root-folder-id
+      ID of the root folder.
+      Leave blank normally.

+      Fill in to access "Computers" folders (see docs), or for rclone to use a non root folder as its starting point.

+   --drive-shared-with-me
+      Only show files that are shared with me.

+      Instructs rclone to operate on your "Shared with me" folder (where Google Drive lets you access the files and folders others have shared with you).

+      This works both with the "list" (lsd, lsl, etc.) and the "copy" commands (copy, sync, etc.), and with all other commands too.

+   --drive-keep-revision-forever
+      Keep new head revision of each file forever.

+   --drive-client-id
+      Google Application Client Id
+      Setting your own is recommended.
+      See https://rclone.org/drive/#making-your-own-client-id for how to create your own.
+      If you leave this blank, it will use an internal key which is low performance.

+   --drive-trashed-only
+      Only show files that are in the trash.

+      This will show trashed files in their original directory structure.

+   --drive-token-url
+      Token server url.

+      Leave blank to use the provider defaults.

+   --drive-service-account-file
+      Service Account Credentials JSON file path.

+      Leave blank normally.
+      Needed only if you want use SA instead of interactive login.

+      Leading `~` will be expanded in the file name as will environment variables such as `${RCLONE_CONFIG_DIR}`.

+   --drive-pacer-min-sleep
+      Minimum time to sleep between API calls.

+   --drive-pacer-burst
+      Number of API calls to allow without sleeping.

+   --drive-stop-on-download-limit
+      Make download limit errors be fatal.

+      At the time of writing it is only possible to download 10 TiB of data from Google Drive a day (this is an undocumented limit).
+When this limit is reached Google Drive produces a slightly different error message.
+When this flag is set it causes these errors to be fatal.
+These will stop the in-progress sync.

+      Note that this detection is relying on error message strings which Google don't document so it may break in the future.

+   --drive-encoding
+      The encoding for the backend.

+      See the [encoding section in the overview](/overview/#encoding) for more info.

+   --drive-token
+      OAuth Access Token as a JSON blob.

+   --drive-use-trash
+      Send files to the trash instead of deleting permanently.

+      Defaults to true, namely sending files to the trash.
+      Use `--drive-use-trash=false` to delete files permanently instead.

+   --drive-starred-only
+      Only show files that are starred.

+   --drive-acknowledge-abuse
+      Set to allow files which return cannotDownloadAbusiveFile to be downloaded.

+      If downloading a file returns the error "This file has been identified as malware or spam and cannot be downloaded" with the error code "cannotDownloadAbusiveFile" then supply this flag to rclone to indicate you acknowledge the risks of downloading the file and rclone will download it anyway.

+      Note that if you are using service account it will need Manager permission (not Content Manager) to for this flag to work.
+If the SA does not have the right permission, Google will just ignore the flag.

+   --drive-server-side-across-configs
+      Allow server-side operations (e.g. copy) to work across different drive configs.

+      This can be useful if you wish to do a server-side copy between two different Google drives.
+Note that this isn't enabled by default because it isn't easy to tell if it will work between any two configurations.

    --drive-skip-shortcuts
       If set skip shortcut files.